imarc/handbook/frontend.markdown

 #####Containing floats#####

-Make sure to properly contain floats with a clearfix. iMarc uses a `group` class.
+Make sure to properly contain floats with a clearfix.
+Imarc uses a `group` class.

     .group:before,
     .group:after {